Pap2Pat: Benchmarking Outline-Guided Long-Text Patent Generation with Patent-Paper Pairs: Benchmark

-To verify the precision of our matching pipeline, we perform a manual validation, conducted by the first author of this paper.
+\textbf{Manual Validation. } To verify the precision of our matching pipeline, the first author performs a manual validation.
 We randomly sample 60 PPPs, read both abstracts, skim the documents, compare the figures and get an overview of the authors' related work.
-We spend roughly 5 minutes per pair on average.
-We find that in 55/60 ($91.7\%$) pairs, the paper indeed describes the invention as one of the core contributions.
+We spend a total of 5 hours, i.e., 5 minutes per pair on average.
+In 55/60 ($91.7\%$) pairs, the paper describes the invention as a core contribution.
 In three pairs, the best match for the patent would have been a prior paper by the same authors.
 In two pairs, the paper would have been best matched to a related but different patent by the same inventors.
-This result validates the precision of our matching approach.
-In the five imperfect matching cases, the papers still provide meaningful training and evaluation signals, as they are still closely related to the invention and contextualized by the outline.
+In these five imperfect matching cases, the papers still provide meaningful training and evaluation signals, as they are highly relevant to the invention and contextualized by the outline.
+Overall, the precision of our matching approach is high.